nehal-chopra/Variance-Analysis/README.md

 | **`Actual`** | Transactional General Ledger | Detailed itemized logs including dates, categories, descriptions, and transactional amounts. |

 ---
+## Tool Used:
+Microsoft Excel
+>Dynamic Drop-Down in cell: Interactive feature which allows users to select month for which they would like to see variance analysis >(Actuals vs Budget).
+>INDEX() function/formula
+>MATCH() function/formula
+>SUMIFS() function/formula
+>Conditional Formatting: “Highlight Cell Rules” with custom formatting for easier understanding for business users to see data insights in this variance analysis data. * Dynamic and extendibility features: This model allows business users to add new data (data row in actual workbook) which will be inputted in the calculation automatically.
+This makes this model very dynamic, interactive, extendable and useful.
+>Charts for Income Data: “Clustered Column Chart” with custom formatting – series, chart area, etc.
+>Charts for Actual Expenses Data: “Pie Chart” with custom formatting – series, chart area, etc.

+---
 ## 🧮 Calculation Logic & Formulas

 * **Absolute Variance**: $\text{Actual} - \text{Budget}$